 The vast area of Mozambique north of the Zambezi has remained virtually unexplored since Jack Vincent's explorations there in the 1930s.
 Access to the region is however reasonably good, and a 1998 expedition to Mount Namuli near Gurue re-discovered the country's only endemic, Namuli Apalis, hitherto unseen since its 1932 discovery and found to be still thriving in the forests of this truly spectacular massif.
 Other exiciting species of the northern forests include the enigmatic and elusive Dapplethroat, Thyolo Alethe and, on Mount Chiperone further south, White-winged Apalis.

 Birders travelling in Mozambique will need to be largely self-sufficient, and preferably travel in more than one vehicle, including at least one four-wheel-drive.
-Landmines remain a concern, although it is possible to enquire locally as to which areas are well-established to be safe.
-The country still offers much untapped potential to adventurous birders, and every trip turns up many exiciting species from both a southern African and global perspective.
+Thankfully, it was recently announced that ALL land mines have been cleared from the whole country so all visited areas are now well-established to be safe.
+The country still offers much untapped potential to adventurous birders, and every trip turns up many exciting species from both a southern African and global perspective.

 Number of Species

 Fatbirder Associate iGoTerra offers the most comprehensive and up to date birds lists on the web

 by WF De Boer a& CM Bento | BirdLife South Africa | 1999 | Paperbacjk | 76 pages, colour photos, tabs |

 By V Parker & F de Boer | Avian Demography Unit | 2000 | Paperback | 52 pages, colour photos, b/w illus, maps |

 By Vincent Parker | Avian Demography Unit | 2005 | Paperback | 34 pages, colour photos, maps |

 ISBN: 0620332778Buy this book from NHBS.com

 Southern African Birdfinder